Halloween with Chronic Pain: Trick or Treat Comfortably with Mountain Ice

 Fall Safety while Trick-or-Treating

-This applies to both kids and adults: even a socially-distanced Halloween is bound to be hectic, and when you're in a rush, accidents can happen.
-And At Mountain Ice we know all about the long-term effects that a falling injury can have, and we want to help you avoid that:
+This applies to both kids and adults: Halloween is bound to be hectic, and when you're in a rush, accidents can happen.
+We at Mountain Ice know all about the long-term effects that a falling injury can have, and we want to help you avoid that:

 - Carry a light source: Whether it's a flashlight, glowsticks, or even your phone's flashlight feature in a pinch.
 You want to avoid obstacles in your path, prevent trips, and also make yourself more visible to drivers.

 - Stay on the sidewalk: Halloween's one of the best nights of the year for kids.
 It can be tempting to rush across streets, through alleys, and across yards.
 Stick to the sidewalk and be sure to just walk, not run.
 If no sidewalk is available, stay on the far edge of the road facing traffic.

 - Cross the street safely: Always cross in designated crosswalks and obey traffic signals.
 Look both ways and stay alert when crossing.

 - Plan a route: Knowing your route beforehand and sticking to familiar areas will prevent you from getting lost and help you and your child prepare for the practical: knowing the road crossings, what streets are well-lit, and what authorities might be available nearby in an emergency.